 As a career educator and mom of two, Wendy understands that our communities are only as strong as our schools are.
-She will fight to fully fund our public schools so that each child in Virginia can learn and succeed.
+She will fight for competitive public schools so that each child in Virginia can learn and succeed.

 The wage for Virginia public school teachers is about $7,000 under the national average.
 As both Wendy’s mom and grandmother were public school teachers, she understands firsthand the impact of underpaid educators.
 She knows that investing in Virginia's families means investing in Virginia's teachers.
 So she will support a living wage and benefits for public educators, so that Virginia can recruit and retain the nation’s top talent.

-Wendy believes that quality healthcare should be accessible and affordable for everyone.
+Wendy believes that everyone should be able to afford to go to the doctor when they're sick.
 She knows how critical state support can be – Wendy and her family have healthcare due to the Affordable Care Act.

 Wendy will support the expansion of Medicaid, so that an estimated 400,000 Virginians don’t have to keep making the impossible choices between paying healthcare bills and other necessities.
-Wendy understands that universal healthcare is good for Virginia’s economy – through a healthy workforce and the creation of new jobs.
+She also understands that Medicaid expansion is good for Virginia’s economy – through a healthy workforce and the creation of about 30,000 new jobs.

-About a week into her candidacy, Wendy lost her younger brother to mental illness.
+About a week into her candidacy, Wendy lost her brother, Brian, to mental illness.
+When he first applied, he had been denied Medicaid in Virginia.
 She's running so that Virginia families don't have to experience what hers did -- so that those who need mental health help are able to get it.

 Jobs and Economic Development